frdwhite24/vim-wackamole/README.md

 - Typescript once happy with POC
 - Tests
-- Relative line movements with numeric prefixes to actions
 - Global state manager like Zustand
 - Session leaderboard
 - Github Actions to host it on Github Pages